Courseiva

 Why this answer

-Option B is correct because EBS volumes can be modified (including size increase) while attached and in use, without downtime.
-Option A is wrong because creating a new volume and migrating requires downtime to copy data.
-Option C is wrong because it requires stopping the instance to detach and reattach.
+AWS allows you to modify EBS volumes (including increasing size) while they are attached and in use, without downtime.
+Option B is wrong because using rsync to copy data would require downtime for consistency and is less efficient.
+Option C is wrong because it requires stopping the instance.

-Option D is wrong because it incurs unnecessary cost and complexity.
+Option D is wrong because it adds complexity and cost without being the most efficient method.

 Multi-Selectmedium